- Planning & Plotting Your Market (or Backyard) Garden | An Intro to Johnny's Seed Quantity Calculators & Yield Charts

 - Optimize quality and yield

-Several proven strategies can be implemented, starting around the time of the summer solstice, to help ensure a continuous supply of fresh produce from late summer into fall and winter:
+Several proven strategies can be adopted to help ensure a continuous supply of fresh produce from early spring through summer and into fall and even winter.

-Johnny's Research & Trialing team has created a set of charts that show the recommended intervals between sowings for crops that are especially well-suited to repeated plantings of the same crop.
+Johnny's Research and Trialing team has created a set of charts that show the recommended intervals between sowings for crops that are especially well-suited to successive plantings.

 Planting tips and notes are provided, and the charts can also help you decide which crops to grow concurrently.